derekwebdevcom/AwayItems/README.md

 # AwayItems
-React Native Applications for selling items locally on iOs or Android
+React Native Application for selling items locally on iOs or Android